GTMStack

 Give AI a topic, target audience, key points to cover, and desired length.
 It will produce a structured outline that’s better than what most writers generate on their first attempt.
 AI is particularly good at organizing information logically, identifying gaps in coverage, and suggesting section structures that match reader expectations.

-A good workflow: have the content strategist write a brief with the angle and key messages, have AI generate 2-3 outline options, then have the writer select and refine the best one before drafting.
+A good workflow: have the content strategist write a brief with the angle and key messages.
+Have AI generate 2-3 outline options.
+Have the writer select and refine the best one before drafting.
 This saves 30-45 minutes per piece and produces better-structured content.

 First Drafts of Structured Content